voxel51/api-py/WALKTHROUGH.md

 print(job)
 ```

-This uploads the job request, but does not start it.
+This uploads the Job Request, but does not start it.

-A job can be started two ways; either by automatically starting it when you
+A Job can be started two ways; either by automatically starting it when you
-upload the job request:
+upload the Job Request:

 ```python
 api.upload_job_request(job_request, "auto-start-me", auto_start=True)
 ```

-or by starting a previously uploaded (but currently unstarted) job:
+or by starting a previously uploaded (but currently unstarted) Job:

 ```python
 job = api.upload_job_request(job_request, "your-job-name")